-	If you’re self-employed or a member of a partnership and you've submitted a tax return for the tax year 2018-19, you can apply for a grant of up to £2,500 a month.
+If you’re self-employed or a member of a partnership and you've submitted a tax return for the tax year 2018 to 19 or 2019 to 20, you can apply for a grant of up to £7,500.

-	Anyone who earns up to £50,000 a year can apply.
+If more than half of your income comes from self-employment and you earn up to £50,000 a year from this then you can apply.
 HMRC will ask you for information about your profits over the past three years.
 This is so they can work out your average monthly profit.

 How much can I apply for?

 You can apply for a grant of up to 80% of your average monthly profits over the last three years.
-The maximum you can get is £2,500 a month.
+This is capped at £7,500, working out at £2,500 a month.

 I’ve only been self-employed for a year, so I only have one year of accounts.
 Can I still claim?

 Yes.
 HMRC will work out your grant by looking at your accounts.

 I’ve only just gone self-employed.
 Can I claim?